-The recent boom-bust cycle from the early 2000s to present looms large over Wyoming's medium term economic trajectory.
-Although the boom leading up to the time of the Global Financial Crisis fueled growth of jobs and income - led by mining and associated construction - the bust thereafter (and especially after the end of the global commodity supercycle in 2014) had a number of deleterious consequences.

-Whereas Wyoming surpassed all its neighbors in the growth rate of middle class jobs (measured as those paying \$40,000 to \$80,000 in 2000 USD) from 2000-2013, by the late 2010s this had collapsed to among the very lowest in the region.
-The net number of jobs mostly collapsed among people who were not born in Wyoming, and then elected to leave the state.
-Job growth for native Wyomingites flatlined, in contrast.
+Wyoming's economy over the last generation follows directly from its longer history.
+A recent boom-bust cycle looms large over Wyoming's medium term economic trajectory.
+Although the boom leading up to the time of the Global Financial Crisis fueled growth of jobs and income - led by mining and associated construction - the bust thereafter (and especially after the end of a global commodity supercycle in 2014) had several deleterious consequences.
+Whereas Wyoming surpassed all its neighbors in the growth rate of middle-class jobs (measured as those paying \$40,000 to \$80,000 in 2000 USD) from 2000-2013, by the late 2010s this had collapsed to among the very lowest in the region.
+The number of jobs in the state fell while other states recovered from the Global Financial Crisis and some neighboring states grew rapidly.
+Job lost was most intensive for people not born in the state, while job growth for the Wyoming-born population flatlined.
 From 2014-2017 businesses in Wyoming also cited slow business and the unpredictability of business conditions as major sources of lost profits at higher rates than surrounding states.
-As in the previous boom-bust cycle in the 70s and 80s, Wyoming's state finances moved closely with the growth and collapse of recent fossil fuel income.
-While this effect was seen mainly in the large severance tax it was also visible in sales and use taxes in addition to property taxes.

-Many effects and consequences of the bust were, vitally, specific to local areas of Wyoming.
-Counties such as Sublette, Campbell, Big Horn, Sweetwater, and others were highly exposed to fossil fuel shocks due to their high concentration of wages accounted for by the mining sector.
+Many effects and consequences of the bust were specific to local areas of Wyoming.
+Counties such as Sublette, Campbell, Big Horn, Sweetwater, and others were highly exposed to the shock in prices due to their high concentration of wages accounted for by the mining sector.
 Albany, Teton, Laramie, and Goshen counties, in comparison, were relatively insulated.
-There were also important differences in which counties produced which fossil fuels.
+There were also important differences in which counties produced which resources.
 Campbell and Converse counties were highly exposed to coal, whereas natural gas and oil figured more heavily into a variety of other counties, with these different resources being differentially affected by national and global market dynamics and technology change.
+Smaller towns were the hardest-hit communities as these labor market effects played out.
+Larger towns in a variety of counties tended to maintain more growth in population and labor force participation, whereas small towns more often shrunk.
+Importantly, several areas of the state - often those concentrated in mineral resources - lost social mobility, reflecting a decline in equal opportunity.